robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 - **Space-separated syntax**: Robot Framework uses two spaces as the primary separator (although one space is allowed as a character).
 A use of **FOUR (4)** spaces is recommended to ensures clarity and readability of the specification.
 - **Minimal use of special characters**: The focus is on reducing special characters, making the syntax human-readable and user-friendly.
-- **Mostly case-insensitive**: Most elemens like keyword or variable names are case insensitive.
+- **Mostly case-insensitive**: Most elements like keyword or variable names are case insensitive.
-However, some syntax, like library imports is case-sensitice.
+However, some syntax, like library imports is case-sensitive.

 > [!NOTE]
 > This syllabus does NOT cover other formats like Pipe-Separated ( | ) Format or Restructured Text or JSON!